 Figure: The Organization of Our Survey.
-We systematically categorize efficient Vision-Language-Action (VLA) models into three core pillars: (1) Efficient Model Design, encompassing efficient architectures and model compression techniques; (2) Efficient Training, covering efficient pre-training and post-training strategies; and (3) Efficient Data Collection, including efficient data collection and augmentation methods.
-The framework also reviews VLA foundations, key applications, and establishes the groundwork for advancing scalable embodied intelligence.
+We systematically categorize efficient VLAs into three core pillars: (1) Efficient Model Design, encompassing efficient architectures and model compression techniques, (2) Efficient Training, covering efficient pre-training and post-training strategies, and (3) Efficient Data Collection, including efficient data collection and augmentation methods.
+The framework also reviews VLA foundations, key applications, challenges, and future directions, establishing the groundwork for advancing scalable embodied intelligence.

 Vision-Language-Action models (VLAs) represent a significant frontier in embodied intelligence, aiming to bridge digital knowledge with physical-world interaction.
-While these models have demonstrated remarkable generalist capabilities, their deployment is severely hampered by the substantial computational and data requirements inherent to their underlying large-scale foundation models.
-Motivated by the urgent need to address these challenges, this survey presents the first comprehensive review of Efficient Vision-Language-Action models (Efficient VLAs) across the entire data-model-training process.
+Despite their remarkable performance, foundational VLAs are hindered by the prohibitive computational and data demands inherent to their large-scale architectures.
+While a surge of recent research has focused on enhancing VLA efficiency, the field lacks a unified framework to consolidate these disparate advancements.
+To bridge this gap, this survey presents the first comprehensive review of Efficient Vision-Language-Action models (Efficient VLAs) across the entire model-training-data pipeline.
 Specifically, we introduce a unified taxonomy to systematically organize the disparate efforts in this domain, categorizing current techniques into three core pillars: (1) Efficient Model Design, focusing on efficient architectures and model compression; (2) Efficient Training, which reduces computational burdens during model learning; and (3) Efficient Data Collection, which addresses the bottlenecks in acquiring and utilizing robotic data.
 Through a critical review of state-of-the-art methods within this framework, this survey not only establishes a foundational reference for the community but also summarizes representative applications, delineates key challenges, and charts a roadmap for future research.
+We maintain a continuously updated project page to track our latest developments: https://evla-survey.github.io/.

-Figure: Timeline of Foundational VLA Models and Efficient VLAs.
+Figure: Timeline of Foundational VLAs and Efficient VLAs.
 The timeline illustrates the progression of foundational VLA models and efficient VLAs from 2023 to 2025, highlighting the explosive growth in enhancing the efficiency of VLA to bridge computational demands with real-world robotic deployment.

 @misc{yu2025efficientvlassurvey,